Fedder type criteria for quasi-$F$-splitting I: Introduction

 \section{Introduction}

-In both commutative algebra and algebraic geometry of positive characteristic, the study of Frobenius maps have led to significant developments.
+In both commutative algebra and algebraic geometry in positive characteristic, the study of Frobenius maps {\cred has} led to significant developments.
 The theory of \textit{Frobenius splitting} ($F$-splitting for short), introduced by Mehta-Ramanathan \cite{mehta--ramanathan}, is one of such developments.
 We say that a scheme $X$ of positive characteristic is \textit{$F$-split} if the Frobenius map $F\colon \sO_X\to F_{*}\sO_X$ splits as an $\sO_X$-module homomorphism. $F$-split varieties have been studied by many authors because they satisfy very good properties.
 For example, the Kodaira vanishing theorem, which can fail in positive characteristic (\cite{Ray78}), holds on smooth projective $F$-split varieties.
-In addition, $F$-split varieties are known to lift to the ring of Witt vector of length two (\cite{Joshi2007}, Bhatt's proof in \cite{Lan15}).
+In addition, $F$-split varieties are known to lift to the ring of Witt vectors of length two (\cite{Joshi2007}, Bhatt's proof in \cite{Lan15}).

 The $F$-splitting property is also famous for its interesting connections with other invariants.
 From now on, unless otherwise stated, varieties are defined over an algebraically closed field of positive characteristic.
 First, an abelian variety is $F$-split if and only if it is ordinary.
 Next, we focus on Calabi-Yau varieties, which are varieties with trivial canonical sheaf and trivial middle cohomologies of structure sheaves.
 We can define the \textit{Artin-Mazur height} as the height of the formal group arising from the variety in the sense of Artin-Mazur, which takes a value in $\Z_{>0}\cup \{\infty\}$ (see \cite{AM}, \cite{GK2}).
-It is worth noting that the Artin-Mazur height has a significant role in a stratification of the moduli space of K3 surfaces (\cite[(15.1) Theorem]{GK}), and the height is still a conspicuous invariant for higher dimensional Calabi-Yau varieties.
-For this reason, many authors studied the structure of the formal group and computed the Artin-Mazur heights, especially for K3 surfaces (see \cite{Stienstra}, \cite{Yui}, \cite{Goto}, and \cite{Kedlaya}).
+It is worth noting that the Artin-Mazur height has a significant role in a stratification of the moduli space of K3 surfaces (\cite[(15.1) Theorem]{GK}), and the height is still a conspicuous invariant for higher-dimensional Calabi-Yau varieties.
+For this reason, many authors studied the structure of the formal group and computed the Artin-Mazur heights, especially for K3 surfaces (see \cite{Stienstra}, \cite{Goto}, \cite{Yui}, and \cite{Kedlaya}).
 Using a characterization of the Artin-Mazur height by van der Geer-Katsura \cite[Theorem 2.1]{GK2}, we can easily see that the Artin-Mazur height is equal to one if and only if $X$ is $F$-split.